-On this page, you'll find driving directions and bus & train information to get to Ronda from Cadiz, Jerez, Malaga, Fuengirola, Algeciras, Marbella & San Pedro de Alcantara, as well as details of guided tours of Ronda from the Costa del Sol.
+Below you'll find driving directions and bus and train information to get to Ronda from Cadiz, Jerez, Malaga, Fuengirola, Algeciras, Marbella, and San Pedro de Alcantara, as well as details of guided tours of Ronda from the Costa del Sol.

-How to Get to Ronda by Public Transport and Guided Tours
+Get There By Public Transport and Guided Tours

 Your departure points for getting to Ronda are limited and the journey is long from wherever you start, apart from the Costa del Sol.